liquibase/gradle-liquibase-plugin/README.md

 News
 ----
+**IMPORTANT:** Additional configuration will be required to use version 2.1.0+ of this plugin with Liquiabse 4.4.0+

+### December 20, 2021
+Fixed the Code that detects the version of liquibase in use at the time the liauibase tasks run.

 ### November 13, 2021
-**IMPORTANT:** Additional configuration will be required to use this plugin with Liquiabse 4.4.0+

 Release 2.1.0 adds support for Liquibase 4.4.0 and 4.5.0.
 Liquibase 4.4.0 made extensive changes to the way it processes command line arguments.
 Liquibase now uses the picocli library to parse